 Western Mediterranean highlights include:

-- MSC Seashore from Genoa (Italy) on Saturdays will call to destinations including Civitavecchia (Rome) and Palermo (Italy), Ibiza and Valencia (Spain) and Marseille (France)
+- MSC Seashore from Genoa (Italy) on Saturdays will call to destinations including Civitavecchia (Rome), Palermo (Italy), Ibiza and Valencia (Spain) and Marseille (France).

-- MSC World Europa will offer the most popular destinations in the Western Mediterranean, from Genoa (Italy) on Sundays will call to destinations including Naples and Messina (Italy), Valletta (Malta), Barcelona (Spain) and Marseille (France)
+- MSC World Europa will offer the most popular destinations in the Western Mediterranean, sailing from Genoa (Italy) on Sundays and calling to destinations including Naples and Messina (Italy), Valletta (Malta), Barcelona (Spain), and Marseille (France).

 Eastern Mediterranean highlights include:

 - MSC Divina from Civitavecchia for Rome (Italy) on Fridays will call to destinations including Siracusa, Taranto and awe-aspiring beaches in Puglia (Italy) and Santorini and Mykonos (Greece).

 - MSC Lirica from Venice on Mondays and Bari (Italy) on Sundays will call to the Greek Islands of Cefalonia/Argostoli, Santorini and Crete.

 - MSC Sinfonia from Venice on Sundays will call to destinations including Brindisi (Italy), Greek island of Mykonos and Greek mainland destination of Piraeus for Athens, as well as Split or Zadar (Croatia).